s-zeid/DerpScrubber/README.markdown

     <p id="#scrubber"></p>
     <p>Percent: <span id="percent">Alternative text herp derp</span>%</p>

 Dependencies
 ============

 DerpScrubber depends on [jQuery](http://jquery.com/).  jQuery is not shipped with DerpScrubber.

+DerpScrubber should work in all modern, standards-compliant Web browsers.
+It has not yet been tested in any version of Internet Explorer.

 CSS Classes
 ===========

 The following CSS classes are available for you to use for theming purposes:

  * `DerpScrubber` - the root element of the scrubber bar